Victoria University

 - Project Management and People

-- Principles of Project Management
+- Project Management and Information Technology

 Entry requirements

-- Completion of an Australian graduate diploma (or equivalent) in a similar discipline.
+- Completion of an Australian Graduate Diploma (or equivalent) in a similar discipline.

-- Applicants without an undergraduate qualification may be admitted to the graduate diploma based on approved work experience.
-Upon completion of the graduate diploma, graduates will be eligible for admission to this course with credit granted for completed units.
+- Applicants without an undergraduate qualification may be admitted to the Graduate Diploma based on approved work experience.
+Upon completion of the Graduate Diploma, graduates will be eligible for admission to this course with credit granted for completed units.

 Recognition of Prior Learning